 Big Dog Publishing P.O.
-Box 1400 Tallevast, FL 34270 ASHIPOTTLE OND THE 910NT SEO SERPENT was commissioned by the Cultural Arts Department of the Minneapolis Park Board with dialogue contributed by actors Vicki McIntyre, Cecil Allen, Jane Ryan, and Harley Vinton.
+Box 1400 Tallevast, FL 34270

+ASHIPOTTLE OND THE GIONT SEO SERVENT was commissioned by the Cultural Arts Department of the Minneapolis Park Board with dialogue contributed by actors Vicki McIntyre, Cecil Allen, Jane Ryan, and Harley Vinton.
 It was revised and produced by the Treehouse Troupe, a program at the Bowling Green State University Department of Theatre and Film.

-ASHIPOTTLE AND THE GIANT SEA SERPENT: A MUSICAL!
+ASHIPATTLE AND THE GIANT SEA SERPENT

-CHILDREN'S MUSICAL.
-Adapted from the Scottish folktale, "The Meester Stoorworm."
+CHILDREN'S. Adapted from the Scottish folktale, "The Meester Stoorworm."
 When a giant sea serpent threatens Scotland, King Oswald offers half of his kingdom to anyone brave enough to slay the horrible monster.
 Determined to defeat the beast, Ashipattle, a clever lass, bravely heads to the seaside, where she boards a small boat and meets up with the monster.
 The sea serpent, who has an insatiable appetite for Scots, immediately swallows Ashipattle with one big gulp.
 To free herself, Ashipattle thinks quickly and uses her bucket of peat coals to start a fire in the monster's stomach!
-This hilarious musical is suitable for elementary school students or for touring groups and includes five original songs.
+This hilarious musical is suitable for elementary school students or for touring groups.

-Performance Time: Approximately 45-60 minutes.
+Performance Time: Approximately 45 minutes.